-Goodnotes 6.5 Update: iPadOS 18 Integration
+Goodnotes 6.5 update: iPadOS 18 integration

 Exciting updates are rare to come by these days in handwriting note-taking apps.
 But iPadOS 18 has been great for Apple Notes and Goodnotes has joined the party with their 6.5 update.

 As one human who has recently limited the amount of handwritten notes I take, in favour of typed or text-based notes, I am super excited to see handwriting editing features starting to roll out in handwriting note-taking apps.
-Text is more flexible and easy to move across apps, to use elsewhere, and these features might just help us get there.
+Text is more flexible and easier to move across apps, to use elsewhere; and these features might just help us get there.
 First, it was Apple Notes in iPadOS 18, now it’s Goodnotes.
 How awesome is that!?

 Smart selection vs Smart ink

 Our handwritten notes can now flow like text.
 Goodnotes has implemented this in a way that is very similar to what we get with our text boxes.
 We can also select it, to copy as text for pasting anywhere.
 Handwriting just got an upgrade.
 This is one of the features I left Noteful for, the flexibility of handwriting in Apple Notes.
 I couldn’t fight the compulsion to compare these new features to the ones in Apple Notes to see which app implemented it better.
 The selection in Apple Notes is more accurate because it selects per stroke, whereas the one in Goodnotes can only selects complete words.
-I’d say it doesn’t matter how it’s done, it is simply exciting to be able to select handwriting like text.
+I’d say it doesn’t matter how it’s done, it is simply exciting that we’re able to select handwriting like text.

 Alignment